-Attribute Meaning

-Reset Statistics

-Time Since Last Reset Time since the stats were last reset.

-Ethernet Statistics - Transmitted

-Does not apply to SFP interface

-Total Traffic Total amount of traffic in Kbits transferred from the device Ethernet interface.
+Attribute Meaning Reset Statistics Time Since Last Reset Time since the stats were last reset.
+Ethernet Statistics - T Ethernet Statistics - Transmitted Does not apply to SFP interface Total Traffic The total amount of traffic in Kbits transferred from the device Ethernet interface.